benjaminspak/BenjaminSpak.com/301DaysOfCode/Round-2/README.md

 *How did I do well?* <br>

 + Caught up with a few people via social media.
++ Oh!
+Right!
+I added a ton of people on Linked In and applied to more jobs yesterday.
+Wasn't a completely wasted day.

 *How can I improve* <br>